jrfnl/debug-bar-localization/readme.txt

 * Don't show warning about duplicate load calls on plugins page as that's caused by core, not by a plugin and the warning could be misleading.
 * Prevent error notices in WP < 4.0.
 * Make loading of text-domain compatible with use of the plugin in the `must-use` plugins directory.
+* [Bugfix] The plugin loading order functions were inadvertently checking the wrong value and - in single site - install, adding an invalid value to the active plugins list causing incorrect 'plugin deactivated as file not found' notices.

 = 1.0 (2016-01-13) =
 * Initial release.